Leeder-Code/Leeder-Code/README.md

 ## Hi there 👋
 ### My name is Mateusz and I'm 22 years old student of Computer Science.
-I'm interested in programming since I was a child.

 ## I'm currently working on: